aphex-vim/soapie.space/_drafts/2023-05-02-photography-final.md

 	pixel-sorter "seaweed.jpg" -a 90 -u $upper
 done
 ```
 This code uses a for loop to run the pixel sorter with the upper limit of the threshold mask set to 1, 0.9, 0.8...0.3.
-Then, the frames generated from this for loop can be stitched together into a gif.
+Then, the images generated from this for loop can be stitched together into the frames of a gif.

+The programs I ended up using were primarily [satyarth's pixelsort python module](https://github.com/satyarth/pixelsort/) and [RusticFlare's pixel sort program written in Java](https://github.com/RusticFlare/pixel-sorter).
+The use of each program is best explained in the documentation, which I've linked.

 For combining the frames into a single gif file I used [ezgif](https://ezgif.com/), as it is well, easy.
+I also made some of the gifs in [ffmpeg](https://ffmpeg.org/), when the file sizes were too large and I didn't want to compress the frames prior to animation.

+That's pretty much all there is to it.
+Making these images was fairly easy as a process but the challenge mostly comes with selecting good images and getting the parameters for the program right to achieve the desired effect.

+## other results
+&lt;there will be a gallery of images here and explanations as to how i made them here but im still optimizing the files for better web view&gt;

+## closing thoughts
+Image processing takes a lot of time.
+I hadn't really thought about it at the time, but if I had scaled down my images before applying the sorting filters I could've experimented with the parameters of the programs much more quickly.

+Sometime in the future I think it could be fun to try and implement some of these effects on my own.
+When I was first starting the project, I had the idea to try and implement them in javascript so that they could be accessible through my site, but I never got around to it.

+If you have any questions about this project, reach out!
+I'd be happy to help anyone with their attempts to reproduce this effect.

 ## resources
 - acerola’s [video](https://www.youtube.com/watch?v=HMmmBDRy-jE) on pixel sorting as a GPU shader effect